 You’ve had a long and storied career with AFS, so let’s start at the beginning.
 Why did you decide to study abroad and how did you learn of AFS?

 I spent my childhood living from trailer to trailer, in numerous small towns in the hills of North Carolina.
 My mother and father endured significant struggles to provide us with food, shelter, and clothing.
 It was, to say the least, an environment that wasn’t conducive to any such thing as AFS.
-So, that experience as well as exposure to AFS students at my high school propelled me to want to study abroad.
+So, that experience combined with exposure to AFS students at my high school propelled me to want to study abroad.
 Truth be told, I was in need of an escape so that I could find myself.
-Plus, I was a loner and I always identified more with adults.
+Plus, I was a bit of a loner and I always identified more with adults.
 I was also an under-achiever, feeling a bit hopeless and without motivation, so I only worked hard enough to barely earn a passing grade.

-The adults in my life (teachers, folks at church, etc.) knew that my family background wasn’t necessarily a source of support for my unique journey, and they felt that I not only needed the opportunity to go abroad but that it could be the most important experience of my life (and they were right).
-As a result, the AFS chapter funded my entire trip – from the AFS program fee to my domestic airfare to a suitcase.
-I was beside myself and hardly able to grasp my good fortune.
-I went to Malaysia (at a time when applicants could not choose their destinations) and AFS’ choice of Malaysia was, hands down, the perfect choice for me.
+The adults in my life (primarily my teachers) knew that my family background wasn’t necessarily a source of support for my unique journey, and they felt that I not only needed the opportunity to go abroad but that it could be the most important experience of my life (and they were right).
+As a result, the AFS chapter funded my entire trip – from the AFS program fee to my domestic airfare to making sure I had a suitcase.
+I was, of course, in a perpetual state of disbelief, hardly able to grasp my good fortune.
+I went abroad at a time when AFS applicants could not choose their destinations and, looking back, that proved to be a very good approach since AFS’ choice of Malaysia was, hands down, the perfect choice for me.
 Truly, the best choice ever!

 Learn more about our Pride Scholarship